 The following is not intended to serve as legal advice but rather as a reference for information about protests and demonstrations in the District of Columbia.
 Specific legal questions should be directed to the National Lawyers Guild or a licensed attorney.
 This information applies only to the District of Columbia.
 Different laws and practices apply in Virginia and Maryland.

 In comparison to most major cities in the United States, the police agencies in DC are relatively tolerant of protests and demonstrations.
-This is due primarily to a series of private lawsuits and oversight actions by the DC Council in the early 2000s aimed at alleged police abuses in responding to public demonstrations.
-DC also experiences a very high volume of demonstrations in comparison to other cities, leading the police agencies in DC to create special divisions and standard operating procedures for responding to activities covered by the First Amendment.
+This is due in part to a series of private lawsuits and oversight actions by the DC Council in the early 2000s after a serious of police abuses at public demonstrations.
+DC also experiences a very high volume of demonstrations in comparison to other cities, which has led DC police agencies to create special divisions and standard operating procedures for responding to activities covered by the First Amendment.